nnguyen259/ColdSteelRandomizer/README.md

 * **Enemy Elemental/Affliction/Unbalance Efficacy:** Generate new values for these efficacy for each enemy.
 There is an option to prevent Petrify/Deathblow/Vanish efficacy from being randomized.

 ### Misc.
 Options
-These are options to increase the amount of EXP, Sepith, Sepith Mass after the battle as well as reduce the amount of Sepith needed to unlock character orbment slots.
+* **Resources Gain:** These are options to increase the amount of EXP, Sepith, Sepith Mass after the battle as well as reduce the amount of Sepith needed to unlock character orbment slots.
 Helpful since you can easily end up with multiple characters having long orbment line or when you want to minimize battles.

-There is also an option to replace the Needle Shoot quartz with La Forte.
+* **La Forte:** Replace the Needle Shoot quartz with La Forte in Prologue.
+Helpful to go through the game faster.

+* **Cookbook:** Shuffle which item will be the normal, good, peculiar and unique result of the recipe.
+Also shuffle which character will cook the "unique" result.

+## Bugs
+* Petrifying Phase 1 of Prologue Boss then instant kill will softlock the game.
+* Wild Card can soft lock the game under various circumstances.

 ## TODO List
-* Randomized Cookbook
+* More crafts.
-* Randomized Chests
+* Shop?
+* I'm open for suggestions

 ## Special Thanks
 * SoftBrilliant and the Modding Community for help with testing.